dtauxe/hackcu-ad/README.md

 # hackcu-ad
-Repo for code made at the HackCU hackathon
+Repo for code made at the HackCU hackathon.
-Hello.